Options Expiration Protocol

-The autotrading platform submits a buy-to-close (BTC) or sell-to-close (STC) order and lets the broker perform reconcile if the order is valid (overlapping strikes, invalid position quantity, etc).
+The autotrading platform submits a buy-to-close (BTC) or sell-to-close (STC) order and lets the broker perform reconciliation if the order is valid.

 The broker reconciles a buy-to-close or sell-to-close order against existing positions.
 Buy-to-close (BTC) or sell-to-close (STC) orders do not automatically reverse if the position does not exist (go long or short instead).
 Instead, the orders will generate an error message.

 If the autotrading platform attempts to close a position that has been assigned, the bot will receive an error message for the closing order, and no action will be taken.